RFLTools/RFLTools/Align/README.md

 C:DProfOG                    Draws the current OG profile

+C:DSuper                     Draws the superelevation blocks along the alignmnet

 C:FitSpiral                  Draws a clothoid spiral between a line and an arc or a spiral/curve/spiral between two lines

+C:GAlign                     Defines an alignment (Get) based on a polyline of a selected set of independent alignment entities

 C:GProfOG                    Defines a profile (Get) based on PVI blocks and a selected profile grid (see my Grid Tools for explanation)

-C:GAlign                     Defines an alignment (Get) based on a polyline of a selected set of independent alignment entities
+C:GSuper                     Defines the superelevation by selecting super blocks along an alignment

 C:LAlign                     Labels an alignment